Khaled-Mahmmoud/MyCompetitiveProgramming/Tree/Segment Tree.md

         return 0;
     }
     // range represented by a node is partially inside and partially outside the given range
-    // or or the given range is completely inside Range represented by a int mid = (start + end) / 2;
+    // or or the given range is completely inside Range represented by a node int mid = (start + end) / 2;
     return query(2*node, start, mid, l, r) + query(2*node+1, mid+1, end, l, r);
 }